csmende/nug-k8s-event/README.md

 		kubectl create -f whoami-ingress.yaml

-1. Check cluster:
+1. Check ingress routes for whoami:

 		kubectl get ingress/whoami

-## Test access!
+## Test access to whoami app.
-1. Test retrieving the whoami http service.
-Using the HA Proxy load balancer IP.
+1. Hit the web service via the HA Proxy load balancer IP.

 		curl -s http://xx.xx.xx.xx

 ## Test lots of access!
-1. Grab the whoami-hammer.sh script file
+1. Grab the whoami-hammer.sh script file.
 1. Modify the script to point at your HA Proxy IP.
-1. Run the script.
+1. Run the script - it will poll the service 10 times by default

 		sh whoami-hammer.sh